CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 ## 2. Securing OAuth2 Flows in SPAs with Spring Security

+### 2.1.
+Configuring Web Filters on the gateway server

 Now that we have configured the routing conditions on requests, let's apply authentication logics on incoming request to the BFF service.

 ```java